Advanced search

 • Erlotinib (used to treat cancer)

-If your doctor has prescribed the antibiotics amoxicillin and clarithromycin as well as Omeprazole oral solution to treat ulcers caused by Helicobacter pylori infection, it is very important that you tell your doctor about any other medicines you are taking.
+If your doctor has prescribed the antibiotics amoxicillin and clarithromycin as well as Lappoxo oral solution to treat ulcers caused by Helicobacter pylori infection, it is very important that you tell your doctor about any other medicines you are taking.

-Omeprazole oral solution with food and drink
+Lappoxo oral solution with food and drink

 See section 3.